IEEERemainder/discord_chat_exporter/README.md

 - Implement full database schema
 - Move underlying layer logic to the discord_chat_exporter.py, allowing to export whole server (whole Dm, only people, ...) with no help of gui.py (G819821, DM, DM_PEOPLE, DM_GROUPS)
 - Add threads and forums support
+- Update discord_api, which had incorrect assume ns is 1e-6 instead of 1e-9 (will affect max throughput)

 ## Have ideas or need help?
 Create issue or concat me via nosare@yandex.ru or Interlocked#6505